cywusky/TestDag/README.md

 2. hello_world.py: an example Python file, which acts as a data transformation code.
 3. docker_ecs_ecr_template.py: a template file to execute Airflow tasks, which enables data transformation performed on AWS.

-Airflow on EC2 will orchestrate the follwoing processes: A Docker image is built on EC2, then pushed to ECR.
+Airflow on EC2 will orchestrate the following processes: A Docker image is built on EC2, then pushed to ECR.
 Finally, a Docker container is run on ECS, using Fargate.
 See the diagram above for more details. <br>

-You will need to revise the following input arguments in ```docker_ecs_ecr_template.py ``` for your own use.
+You will need to revise the following input arguments in ```docker_ecs_ecr_template.py ``` for your use.

 ```
 - task_id: a task ID is used in Airflow